operational excellence group

 Degree Program Related to This Certificate

-All of the credits earned for this certificate can be applied to the following Penn State World Campus degree program:
+All of the credits earned for this certificate can be applied to the following Penn State World Campus master's degree program:

 Learn more about the Master of Professional Studies in Organization Development and Change